Yuri Lyapkin

 Yuri Evgenievich Lyapkin (born January 21, 1945) is a Russian former professional ice hockey defenceman.

 Biography

 Lyapkin is Jewish.
 He played in the Soviet Hockey League for Khimik Voskresensk and HC Spartak Moscow.
 He won a gold medal playing for the undefeated Soviet Union team at the 1976 Olympics.
-He also won world championships with the Soviet team in 1970/71, 72/73, 73/74, and 74/75, and a silver medal in 75/76.
+He also won world championships with the Soviet team in 1971, 1973, 1974, and 1975, and a silver medal in 1976.
+He played against Canada in the 1974 Summit Series and against National Hockey League teams in the Super Series '76.

 He was inducted into the Russian and Soviet Hockey Hall of Fame in 1973.
 He was inducted into the International Jewish Sports Hall of Fame in 2020.